 Let’s be blunt.
 We all go through those awkward years when we feel as ugly as can be.
 Especially that time when we have weird hair, ugly braces, skinny frame, among others.
 We feel so ugly that we are even forced to do whatever we can to improve our looks.
-In fact, some people even go as far as trying to hide in their bedrooms or even inside their steel garage door in Peoria.
+In fact, some people even go as far as trying to hide in their bedrooms or even inside their steel garage door in Albuquerque.

 Our goal is to show you that these awkward, ugly years is simply a phase.
 This blog will show you stories of people who felt really ugly at some point in their lives and were able to transform from ugly ducklings into amazing, beautiful swans.
 Here are just some of our stories: